Modern Languages and Literatures

 CHIN 109: Chinese in the Business World

 The course is designed for students and working professionals who have no prior knowledge of Chinese, and are interested in conducting business in China.
 The objective of this course is to build a solid foundation of basic Chinese in the business context, with a focus on speaking and listening.
 Topics in the course cover basic daily corporate interactions and business-related social exchanges such as meeting people, introducing companies, making inquiries and appointments, visiting companies, introducing products, initiating dining invitations, etc. This course will also help you gain a better understanding of Chinese business culture, and assist you in overcoming the problems in cross-cultural communication from a comparative perspective.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: ASIA 109